 Remittances represent a vital source of income for many countries in the region, and are an important avenue to greater financial inclusion.
 Pacific island countries are more dependent on remittances than other countries in the world.
 In Tonga for example, the value of remittances is equivalent to over 40 per cent of GDP.

 Recognising the role of remittances in advancing inclusive and sustainable development, Australia places a high priority on facilitating remittance transfers to the Pacific.
 At the household level, money remitted by overseas workers to their families can help smooth consumption, cover essential costs such as education and healthcare, and cushion the effects of shocks caused by economic downturns or natural disasters.

 To address these problems, the Department of Foreign Affairs and Trade is supporting a range of activities to ensure that financial channels remain open, safe and affordable.
-This includes Send Money Pacific, a remittance price comparison website allowing users to compare the cost of sending remittances from Australia and New Zealand to eight Pacific countries (Fiji, Kiribati, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu).
-Send Money Pacific also allows users to compare the cost of sending remittances from the US to Fiji, Samoa and Tonga.
+This includes Send Money Pacific, a remittance price comparison website, co-funded with the New Zealand Ministry of Foreign Affairs and Trade, that allows users to compare the cost and speed of sending remittances from Australia and New Zealand to 11 Pacific countries (Cook Islands, Fiji, Kiribati, Niue, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu and Vanuatu).

 PACER Plus Implementation Unit